Transfusion–transmitted infection: HIV

-The virus that causes AIDS is the best known of the transfusion-transmitted infections because of high-profile cases such as Ryan White, a haemophiliac who was infected through factor VIII, a blood-derived medicine used to treat the disease.
+HIV, the virus that causes AIDS, is the most well-known of the transmitted infections because of high-profile cases such as Ryan White, a haemophiliac who was infected through factor VIII, a blood-derived medicine used to treat the disease.
 Another person who died of medically acquired HIV/AIDS was Damon Courtenay, who died in 1991 due to a bad batch of factor VIII.
 The standard test for HIV is an enzyme immunoassay test that reacts with antibodies to the virus.
 This test has a window period where a person will be infected but not yet have an immune response.
 Other tests are used to look for donors during this period, specifically the p24 antigen test and nucleic acid testing.

 In addition to the general risk criteria for viruses, blood donors are sometimes excluded if they have lived in certain parts of Africa where subtypes of HIV that are not reliably detected on some tests are found, specifically HIV group O. People who have been in prison for extended periods are also excluded for HIV risk.